ritik93/two_digit_recognitioin/README.md

  ## Model Representation
  - The neural network has three dense layers with sigmoid activations.
-    - Recall that our inputs are pixel values of digit images
+    - Our inputs are pixel values of digit images
     - Since the images are of size 20 x 20, this gives us 400 inputs

+## Model Implementation
+- The Model is implemented using 3 methods
+    - Tensorflow Implementation, which is shown in tf_model.pynb
+    - NumPy Implementation, which is shown in np_model.pynb
+    - Vectorized NumPy Implementation, which is shown in vector_model.pynb